krishna-gramener/github-screenshots/README.md

 1. The action launches a headless Chromium browser using Playwright
 2. For absolute URLs (starting with http:// or https://), it navigates directly to them
-3. For relative paths, it automatically starts a built-in HTTP server to serve files from your repository
+3. For relative paths, it automatically starts a minimal server using Polka and Sirv to serve files from your repository
 4. For each URL path and output path pair in the `screenshots` parameter:
    - It navigates to the URL and waits for the page to load
    - It takes a screenshot (full-page by default, or limited to viewport height if specified)
-   - It saves the screenshot to the specified output path in the appropriate format based on file extension
+   - It saves the screenshot to the specified output path using Sharp for optimal image processing
 5. When finished, the built-in server is automatically shut down

 ## Examples